Pre-market guidance for machine learning-enabled medical devices

 Class II, III and Class IV applications must include the information listed in section 32 of the regulations.
 Additional information may be requested at any time during our review of an application (new or amendment) or after a device has been licensed.

-The guidance for implementation section of this document outlines the information to consider for an MLMD.
+The guidance for implementation section of this document outlines the information to consider including, or having available upon request, for an MLMD licence application.
 If any of the information identified in this section is not available, manufacturers should offer a justification or provide alternative information, as applicable.

-Data referred to or used by manufacturers should adequately represent the Canadian population and clinical practice.
+Data referred to or used by manufacturers should be justified as adequately representative of the Canadian population and clinical practice.
 Any data used to develop the MLMD or demonstrate a device's safety and effectiveness should reflect the population for whom the device is intended.
 For example, this could include consideration of skin pigmentation, biological differences between sexes and other identity-based factors.

-For those devices that are authorized with a PCCP, subsequent changes made according to the authorized PCCP do not require that you submit a medical device licence amendment application.
-PCCP-driven changes are subject to relevant post-market regulatory oversight.
+For those devices that are authorized with a PCCP, subsequent changes made according to the authorized PCCP do not require that you submit a medical device licence amendment application for a significant change.
+Those changes should be documented within the manufacturer’s Quality Management System.
+PCCP-driven changes are still subject to other licence amendment requirements, such as a change in identifier of the device, and relevant post-market regulatory oversight.

 For amendments to a device that are outside of an authorized PCCP, including changes to the PCCP itself, the regulations and relevant guidance documents should be consulted before implementation.
 It's important to determine whether the change constitutes a significant change and requires an application for a medical device licence amendment.

-This guidance represents Health Canada's current thinking.
-We will revise this guidance and adapt our policy approach as the technology matures and the regulatory oversight has been optimized.
+This guidance represents Health Canada’s current thinking.
+We may revise this guidance and adapt our policy approach as the technology matures and the regulatory oversight has been optimized.

 Guidance for implementation